Bid Audit

 What Went Wrong.

 You put in the hours, submitted the bid, and didn't get the job.
 You probably have a theory about why.
-Randy will tell you if you're right — and what you actually missed.
+Your Vernier partner will tell you if you're right — and what you actually missed.
 In writing.
 Within 48 hours.
 With no obligation to do anything about it.

 What this is not: A sales call disguised as a review.
-Randy will not use your bid to pitch you on anything.
-If he thinks Vernier or consulting would help you, he'll say so once, plainly, at the end of the written review.
+Your partner will not use your bid to pitch you on anything.
+If they think Vernier or consulting would help you, they'll say so once, plainly, at the end of the written review.
 You can ignore it.
 Most people don't.

 Submit Your Bid

 Takes about 3 minutes.
-Randy reviews within 48 hours.
+Your partner reviews within 48 hours.

 Name is required.